 Yes.
 I know.
 Who knew eh?
 Wine Tasting India.
 Not necessarily what you’d expect to hear in the same sentence, but here we are.
-We tasted wine at Inle Lake, in Myanmar and as we’re en route from the Ajanta Caves to Mumbai we’re taking a short stopover in the Nashik area of Maharashtra.
+We tasted wine at Inle Lake, in Myanmar, and as we’re en route from the Ajanta Caves to Mumbai we’re taking a short stopover in the Nashik area of Maharashtra.

 We left Aurangabad on a train at 0600 this morning after our marathon trip from Kathmandu and our superb visit to the Ajanta and Ellora Caves.
-The Hotel Preetam was a deliberate choice, as it’s literally metres from the Aurangabad Railway Station.
+The Hotel Preetam was a deliberate choice, as it’s literally meters from the Aurangabad Railway Station.

 It will take us just under three hours to get to Nashik, where we will find an auto or a taxi to take us wine tasting.
 We have a train booked from Nashik to Mumbai at 1625 today.
 It will be a short visit!